Atopic dermatitis - self-care

 - Use gentle skin care cleansers rather than traditional soaps, and only on your face, underarms, genital areas, hands, and feet.

 - DO NOT scrub or dry the skin too hard or for too long.

 - After bathing, it is important to apply lubricating cream, lotion, or ointment on the skin while it is damp.
 This will help trap moisture in the skin.

 The rash itself, as well as the scratching, often causes breaks in the skin and may lead to infection.
 Keep an eye out for redness, warmth, swelling, or other signs of infection.

 Topical steroids contain a hormone that helps "calm" your skin when it is swollen or inflamed.
-Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+Your provider will tell you how much of this medicine to use and how often.
+DO NOT use more medicine or use it more often than you are told.

-Your doctor may give you other medicines to use on your skin or take by mouth.
+Your provider may give you other medicines to use on your skin or take by mouth.
 Be sure to follow the directions carefully.

 - Eczema does not respond to moisturizers or avoiding allergens.